 Also perfect for that brunch table are my Cinnamon Sugar Palmiers.
-Not only are they delicious, they’re so pretty to look at, too!
+Not only are they delicious, but they’re also pretty to look at, too!

 Every brunch needs some meat to go along with the eggs, potatoes, and pastries, so why not add these Cheesy Puff Pastry Sausage Rolls?
 They’re made with sausage links and store-bought puff pastry, so they’re really easy to put together.

-These Healthy Breakfast Egg Muffins are not only perfect for brunch, they’ll be great for those busy weekday mornings.
+These Healthy Breakfast Egg Muffins are not only perfect for brunch, but they’ll also be great for those busy weekday mornings.
 I love how perfect the serving size is, too!

-This Ham and Cheese Breakfast Casserole is a great breakfast to make the night before a busy morning.
+Ham and Cheese Breakfast Casserole?
+It’s a great breakfast to make the night before a busy morning.
 I love recipes like this that I can make the night before and then pop into the oven the next morning.
 It just saves me so much time when I have other things to do, especially when it’s a holiday morning.

 My husband loves potatoes with his eggs on the weekends, so this Fall Breakfast Hash Recipe is going to be delicious regardless of what time of year it is!
 It will also be a great recipe to serve for your Mother’s Day brunch, too!